larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 At a minimum, the IETF community expects the Trust to comply with the requirements placed upon it by its foundational document {{TAV2}}.

-In addition, the IETF community expects the Trust to operate in a transparent manner whenever possible, similar to how the IETF itself operates.
+In addition, the IETF community expects the Trust to operate transparently whenever possible, similar to how the IETF itself operates.
+It is also in the interest of the IETF and the Trust is a diverse set of IETF participants is able to volunteer to serve as Trustees.
+Transparency helps understand IETF participants the Trust, and allows them to decide whether they can volunteer.

-## Relationship of the IETF Trust to the IETF and applicability of BCPs (#relate)
+## Relationship of the IETF Trust to the IETF {#relate}

 The IETF community considers the Trust to be a core part of the IETF that is critical to the ongoing function of the IETF.

 Consequently, the IETF community expects all RFCs that apply to the IETF to apply to the Trust, even if the Trust is not specifically referenced.

+The Trust's administrative procedures {{APIT}} under point 9 indicate that the Trust partly agrees with this community expectation, when it comes to licensing:

+>The Trust shall be guided by IETF process documents, decisions of the IETF leadership, IETF consensus, and any legally binding agreements when licensing use of its intellectual property in accordance with the Trust Agreement.

+The IETF community, however, expects the Trust to more broadly follow IETF consensus and leadership decisions, unless they would conflict with the Trust's purpose {{TAV2}}.

 ## Compliance with Foundational Documents {#comp}